Āpiha Hao Ika

 - take legal action against people who break the fisheries laws

-- gather, record and analyse information on fishing and associated sectors
+- gather, record and analyse information relating to the fishing industry

 Skills and knowledge